This page offers information on how to use V-Ray Benchmark.

 If you want to automate your agreement using command line, use the following commands:

-Under V-Ray GPU CUDA and V-Ray GPU RTX you have the freedom to choose which devices to benchmark.
+Under V-Ray GPU you have the freedom to choose which devices to benchmark - CUDA or RTX.
 Your CPU is also considered a CUDA device and can be tested in a hybrid mode.

 V-Ray Benchmark can also be used with a command-line interface, making it suitable for benchmarking machines that have no monitors connected, such as render farms.
 Navigate to the location of the OS-specific application using a system console (or terminal), and execute the benchmark application.